prettysheep-coder/lana-bank/apps/admin-panel/cypress/manuals/users.md

 ### Step 8: Manage User Roles

-Click on the user and manage their roles by assigning additional permissions.
+Click on a user to view their details.
+Use the roles dropdown menu to modify their permissions.

 ![Step 8: Manage Roles](./screenshots/user.cy.ts/8_manage_roles.png)